gestom/CosPhi/README.md

 [![System configuration and Colias-Φ micro robot.](https://raw.githubusercontent.com/wiki/gestom/CosPhi/images/arena.png)](https://www.youtube.com/watch?v=eXmyAxW8IZ8)<br/>
 System configuration and Colias-Φ micro robot.
 Click the picture to see a video of the CosΦ system operation.

-###How is that useful ?

-The system can be used to study pheromone-based communication in robotic swarms.
 In contract to other systems, CosΦ can simulate several pheromones while precisely controlling their evaporation, diffusion and release rate.
-Along with the precise localization system, CosΦ allows for an affordable way to perform repeatable swarm robotics experiment.
+Along with the precise localization system, CosΦ allows for an affordable way to perform <i>repeatable experiments</i> in swarm robotics.
 So far, the system was used to study cue-based aggregation~[[1](#references)] and leader-follower interactions [[2,3](#references)].

 ###Can I use it ?

-Yes, CosΦ is fully open-source.
+CosΦ is fully open-source and free.
 The CosΦ system is composed of two software modules: the [SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization) module, which is a derivative of the [WhyCon](http://purl.org/robotics/whycon) system and the [Pheromone simulator](https://github.com/gestom/CosPhi/tree/master/Pheromone), which simulates the individual pheromones and displays them on the horizontal LCD.
 Note, that the full version of the softare will be reseased after its presentation at the IROS 2015 conference.

 ###References